jean/trello2txt/README.md

 Trello2txt
 ==========

-Fetch trello cards from a board and output their text in stdout.
+Fetch trello cards from a board and output their text to `stdout`.
 Notable use case: use it with conky !

 ## Context

-While improving my workflow, I was searching to have my trello tasks quickly accessible.
+While improving my workflow, I wanted to have my trello tasks quickly accessible.
-Then I lokk at my conky dashboard ;)
+Then I looked at my conky dashboard ;)
 All I needed was a trello2txt tool.
 Here it is !

 ## Configuration